ahdis/ch-elm/input/pagecontent/api.md

 ####  Send Report Response Message

-The FOPH returns a HTTP Status code appropriate to the processing outcome, conforming to the create transaction specification requirements as specified in [http://hl7.org/fhir/R4/http.html#create](http://hl7.org/fhir/R4/http.html#create).
+After sending the report (FHIR document) to the FOPH, an HTTP Status code is returned appropriate to the processing outcome, conforming to the create transaction specification requirements as specified in [http://hl7.org/fhir/R4/http.html#create](http://hl7.org/fhir/R4/http.html#create).

-If the FOPH has accepted the information it will return an id for the created DocumentReference.
-The DocumentReference will have an additional element returning the processing state of the document, which can have the following values:
+If the FHIR document has passed the validation-process the returned response message body contains a DocumentReference-Resource with the FOPH-generated DocumentReference-ID and the status code [in-progress](https://fhir.ch/ig/ch-elm/DocumentReference-1-DocumentReferenceResponseInProgress.json.html).
+The DocumentReference-ID can be used to track the status of the document during the FOPH processing-steps.
+In case of a processing-issue, the status-code changes to [failed](https://fhir.ch/ig/ch-elm/DocumentReference-1-DocumentReferenceResponseFailed.json.html), if the document-processing is successful, the status-code changes to [completed](https://fhir.ch/ig/ch-elm/DocumentReference-1-DocumentReferenceResponseCompleted.json.html) (see also chapter [Response message - Message semantics](#message-semantics-3)).

-[in-progress](DocumentReference-1-DocumentReferenceResponseInProgress.json.html), [failed](DocumentReference-1-DocumentReferenceResponseFailed.json.html), [completed](DocumentReference-1-DocumentReferenceResponseCompleted.json.html).
-If failed a reference to an OperationOutcome is added.
+“If the FHIR document is not valid, the returned response message body contains an OperationOutcome-Resource with information about the validation-errors.
+(The OperationOutcome contains neither a DocumentReference-ID nor a status-code).

 ##### Trigger Events